Death toll climbs to 7 in Pennsylvania candy factory explosion as all missing individuals are accounted for, officials say

 Search and rescue teams raced against time over the weekend as they looked for missing people, using drones and heat imaging devices before turning to heavy equipment to "methodically" remove rubble, Holben said.

-One woman was rescued alive among the rubble of the building's lower floor on Saturday morning, the police chief said.
+One woman was rescued alive among the rubble on Saturday morning, the police chief said.
 The survivor was conscious when she was discovered, he said, but there was no update on her condition as of Sunday.

 At least eight people were hospitalized at the Reading Hospital following the blast, a spokesperson for the hospital told CNN.
 As of Saturday, two were in fair condition, five had been discharged and one had been transferred to another facility.